Small Business Programs (SBIR/STTR)

 - Innovation in worker education and training

-- Commercialization of research for use at Superfund sites
+- Commercialization of innovative remediation and detection technologies for use at Superfund sites

 NIEHS-funded researchers have made tremendous progress in developing technologies to characterize environmental factors that threaten public health, to examine the biological mechanisms of toxicant effects, and to evaluate how harmful environmental exposures might be avoided.
 SBIR/STTR grants help small businesses develop and bring to market products that apply the latest research findings to help identify or detect environmental hazards, prevent exposures, or treat their health effects.

 Many of these innovations capitalize on advances in exposure biology.
 For example, SBIR/STTR grants support the development of devices and methods to precisely measure environmental contaminants, track the body’s response to exposures, and detect the internal levels of toxicants to which a person has been exposed.
-Other SBIR/STTR grants support the mission of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods through development of in vitro approaches, including human 3D tissue models, to reduce or replace animal use in toxicology testing.
-In addition, SBIR/ STTR grants support efforts to communicate about environmental hazards with the public to help people protect themselves from harmful exposures.
+Other SBIR/STTR grants support the mission of the NTP Interagency Center for the Evaluation of Alternative Toxicological Methods through development of computational and in vitro approaches, which incorporate genetic diversity and use lower organisms or human 3D tissue models, to reduce or replace animal use in toxicology testing.
+In addition, SBIR/STTR grants support efforts to communicate about environmental hazards with the public to help people protect themselves from harmful exposures.